aptise/lua-resty-peter_sslers/t/certificate_serving/README.md

 and the error messages can be confusing.

 The `$pwd` element is not interpolated into the shared `$HttpConfig` variable when defined.
-Instead, one must use `eval`
+Instead, one must use `eval`.

     --- http_config eval: $::HttpConfig

+Similarly, depending on the context where it is defined or invoked, a variable may or may not require:

+* A package identifier, such as the `::` prefix
+* Curly brackets

 # Test Design